-Using the foot sole tactile area as an entryway for interesting information, while the child is in full control of the routine and can take ownership of what he feels, is a very powerful means to improve tactile processing and self-awareness.
+Using the tactile area on the sole of the foot as an entryway for interesting information is a very powerful means to improve tactile processing and self-awareness because the child is in full control of the routine and can take ownership of what he feels.

 The multi-texture path combines two essential elements for recovery: firstly, interesting and new tactile information, and secondly, a very understimulated tactile area which can be trained to process accurately.
 The brain will prompt the person to make full contact on the textures, thus using a flat-footed walk.
 This should progressively decrease the toe walking.

 Sensory Processing and anxiety are two of the biggest areas of progress for people with developmental disabilities, including autism, who are doing Sensory Enrichment Therapy.

 Toe walking is a symptom that improves with Sensory Enrichment Therapy and there is a FREE plan available.
 Why not try it?

 - Magn Reson Med.
 2012 Jun 7. doi: 10.1002/mrm.24330.
 [Epub ahead of print]

 Novel MRI-compatible tactile stimulator for cortical mapping of foot sole pressure stimuli with fMRI.

 Hao Y, Manor B, Liu J, Zhang K, Chai Y, Lipsitz L, Peng CK, Novak V, Wang X, Zhang J, Fang J.